nenduru1/Zhao_lab/README.md

 This produces an output file *_annotated_dataset.csv In the above example, the file is AD_annotated_dataset.csv Adds a column named "ranks" that will be used for rank aggregation in the next step.
-# Example usage of the perform_rank_aggregation function
+### Example usage of the perform_rank_aggregation function which performs rank aggregation using various algorithms
 ```R
 # perform_rank_aggregation("path_to_annotated_csv", "File_prefix", "column_to_rank")
 perform_rank_aggregation("AD_annotated_dataset.csv," "AD," ranks)